benedettapacilli/UDP-client-server-architecture/README.md

 A project made for the "Network Systems" course of my university

 ## Description
-This project is a UDP server and client that can be used to send and receive messages.
+This project is a UDP server and client that can be used to send and receive messages and files.

 ## Requirements
 * Python 3.6